Free-Ranging Orang Utan

 Forest fires and logging contribute to the destruction of the orang utans’ natural homes while poaching further reduces their already alarmingly low numbers.
 There are only an estimated 55,000 Bornean orang utans left while the critically endangered Sumatrans now number around just 7,500.

 Singapore Zoo has always been a strong advocate for the survival of orang utans.
 We are proud to have bred a total of 37 orang utans to date.
-Some have been sent to zoos in Malaysia, Sri Lanka, India, Vietnam, Japan, Australia and New Zealand as part of a worldwide exchange programme to facilitate the breeding of these highly endangered apes.
+Some have been sent to zoos in Malaysia, India, Vietnam, Japan, Australia and New Zealand as part of a worldwide exchange programme to facilitate the breeding of these highly endangered apes.